How e-values generalize hypothesis testing: a Neyman-Pearson lemma for the e-value: From classical tests to e-values

-A hypothesis $H$ is often formalized as a collection of probability distributions on an underlying sample space $\mathcal{X}$.
-This collection of distributions $H$ can be interpreted as all the data generating processes that satisfy the hypothesis.
-A test $\tau$ is modelled as a function of the underlying data $X$ that either rejects the hypothesis or not, $\tau : \mathcal{X} \to \{\textnormal{do not reject } H, \textnormal{ reject } H\}$.
-As is common, we usually suppress the dependence on the underlying data $X$, and write $\tau$ for $\tau(X)$, interpreting a test $\tau$ as a random variable.
+A hypothesis $H$ is a collection of probability distributions on an underlying sample space $\mathcal{X}$.
+This collection of distributions $H$ can be interpreted as all the data generating processes that share the attribute we intend to falsify.